WXYX

-WXYX (100.7 FM), branded on-air as La X, is a radio station broadcasting a Top 40/CHR format.
+WXYX (100.7 FM), branded on-air as La X, is a radio station broadcasting a bilingual Top 40/CHR format.
 Licensed to Bayamon, Puerto Rico, it serves the Puerto Rico area.
 The station is currently owned by Raad Broadcasting Corporation.

 The station is relayed through booster stations, WXYX-FM1 in Juana Diaz and WXYX-FM2 in Ceiba, both operating at 100.7 FM.